rpdelaney/l4d2-tourney-rules/rules.md

 following a restart round.
 If necessary the final scores will be calculated manually.

-## Section 9: Competitive Integrity
+## Section 9: Competitive integrity

 Participants have a duty to conform to the generally accepted standards of fair play.
 Deviation from those standards is cheating, and threatens the legitimacy